betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

 #### Publication date: May 27, 2020

-1-2 sentence summary goes here -- 'deck' text that what will appear in the BSSw.digest intro and at the start of the article to entice people to read.
+Anticipating what could go wrong is an essential part of becoming a master craftsperson.
+An important part of that is reflecting on and learning from the mistakes made along the way.

-### Planning to handle inevitable mistakes
+### From journeyman to master: learning to anticipate mistakes

 We tend to have a romanticized notion of craftspeople and artisans as skillful creators striving for perfection, every time.
 That perception may of